QilanLin/ArweavePost/README.md

 - Download the ZIP file on this webpage and unzip the file into a folder

-- Get into the folder in the terminal
+- Go to the folder in Terminal

   ```
   cd path/of/the/folder